swirlai/swirl-search/README.md

 ![Federated search diagram](https://raw.githubusercontent.com/sidprobstein/swirl-search/main/docs/images/federation_diagram.png)

-SWIRL searches any number of search engines, databases and services with query APIs and uses [Large Language Models](https://techcrunch.com/2022/04/28/the-emerging-types-of-language-models-and-why-they-matter/) (the "AI") to re-rank the unified results - in seconds - *without* extracting and indexing *anything*.

-SWIRL includes no-code connectors to elastic, apache solr, generic HTTP/GET/JSON, PostgreSQL and premium services like Google Programmable Search Engine, NLResearch.com, newsdata.io and more.
+SWIRL queries any number of data sources - search engines, databases, noSQL engines, cloud/SaaS services with APIs etc - and uses [Large Language Models](https://techcrunch.com/2022/04/28/the-emerging-types-of-language-models-and-why-they-matter/) to re-rank the unified results *without* extracting and indexing *anything*.
+Built on the python/django/rabbit stack, SWIRL includes connectors to elastic, apache solr, PostgreSQL and generic HTTP/GET/JSON with configurations of the latter for premium services like Google's Programmable Search Engine, NLResearch.com and newsdata.io.
+[Learn more about SWIRL on the project WIKI...](https://github.com/sidprobstein/swirl-search/wiki)

 <br/>